Wu Zixu: Death

 Bo Pi, whose grandfather had also been unjustly killed in Chu, arrived in the state of Wu.
 Despite warnings about Bo Pi's character, Wu Zixu recommended him to the king of Wu, who made Bo Pi a minister.

 After the death of King Helü, Wu Zixu did not earn the trust of King Fuchai, the new monarch of Wu.
 Wu Zixu saw the long-term danger of King Goujian of Yue and advised the king to conquer that state.
 The King, however, listened instead to Bo Pi, who had been bribed by the Yue state.
 Concerned with the safety of the kingdom, Wu Zixu pleaded with the king to take action against Yue but was ignored.
-The King gave Wu Zixu a sword and ordered him to commit suicide on the justification that his behaviour amounted to sabotage.
+The King instead gave Wu Zixu a sword and ordered him to commit suicide on the justification that his behaviour amounted to sabotage.
 Before he committed suicide, Wu Zixu asked King Fuchai to remove his eyes after his death and hang them on the city gate so that he could watch the capture of the Wu capital by the Yue army.

 Ten years after Wu Zixu's death, as Wu Zixu had predicted, King Goujian of Yue conquered the state of Wu.
 Faced with the demise of his state, King Fuchai committed suicide.
 He lamented that he did not heed the counsel of Wu Zixu and covered his face as he died because he dared not face Wu in the afterlife.